vtphan/Code4Brownies/README.md

 + Instructor can give a brownie point to a student based on his/her submission.

++ When instructor terminates the server, brownie points are saved to a local file.

-For instruction to install or update the software, click [here](INSTALL.md)
+For instruction to install or update the software, click [HERE](INSTALL.md).

 Copyright Vinhthuy Phan, 2015